ShafeeqAhamedS/Circulate-the-values-of-N-variables/README.md

 End of the program.
 ## Program:
 ```
-#Program to to find the Exponentiation of a number.
+#Program to circulate the n variables using function concept
 #Developed by: S.Shafeeq Ahamed
 #RegisterNumber: 21500153
 def circulate():